-For the 2016-2017 academic year of over 300 students in total, there were 52 full-time students, of which 26 students finished or retook their A levels and applied to university.
-Of these, 19 (73%) obtained a place at their first choice of university.
-A further five (19%) obtained a place at their second choice university.
-24 out of the 26 students applying to university obtained a place at either their first or second choice university.
+For the 2018-2019 academic year of over 300 students in total, there were 49 full-time students, of which 24 students finished or retook their A levels and applied to university.
+Of these, 85% of students got into their first or second choice university.
+For students resitting examinations 94% were accepted into their first or second-choice university.

 A level examination grades

 As a non-selective college we expect our A level examination results to track the national average of the number and proportion of students achieving particular A level grades for the UK.

 Of the full-time students who successfully sat a range of A level examinations during the 2018-19 academic year 44% of grades were A* & A – compared to a national average for England of 26%.
 Almost 81% of grades were A* to C – compared to a national average for England of 76%.